How To Be a Better Listener in a Relationship & Marriage

 Sticking to one issue

-Avoid “kitchen sinking,” which, according to Orbuch, is bringing up all of your issues or worries at once.
+Avoid “kitchen sinking,” which, according to Orbuch, brings up all your issues or worries.

 According to Orbuch, concentrating on one subject allows “your spouse to clearly respond to an issue and find out how to improve.”
-However, a spouse who is kitchen sinking is “boxed in and they don’t know where to go.”
+However, a spouse sinking in the kitchen is “boxed in, and they don’t know where to go.”

 Using “I” statements